bionode/bionode-watermill-tutorial/README.md

 )
 ```

-Then, a function that adds text to these files to be executed after the fork:
+Then, a task to be performed after the fork, which will add the same text to
+these files:

 ```javascript
 const appendFiles = task({